AstrolabeProject/vos/README.md

+﻿
-﻿## Astrolabe Virtual Observatory Server
+## Astrolabe Virtual Observatory Server

 This is a public code repository of the [Astrolabe Project](http://astrolabe.arizona.edu/) at the [University of Arizona](http://www.arizona.edu).

 Author: [Tom Hicks](https://github.com/hickst)

-Purpose: This is an Integration project which documents, coordinates, and administers the separate containerized components of the Astrolabe Virtual Observatory Server.
+**Purpose**: This is an Integration project which documents, coordinates, and administers the separate containerized components of the Astrolabe Virtual Observatory Server.

 ## Installation